 1. Strategy development

-Defining strategy is the first step of mobile app development.
+Defining strategy is the first step of mobile application development.
 First, you need to think about your future app, its goals, capabilities, and how the model will work.

 2. Analysis and planning